MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ### ERROR: EndpointAlreadyExists

-You might get this error when you create a Kubernetes online endpoint because the creating endpoint already exists in your cluster.
+You might get this error when you create a Kubernetes online endpoint because the endpoint already exists in your cluster.
 The endpoint name should be unique per workspace and per cluster, so create an endpoint with another name.

 ### ERROR: ScoringFeUnhealthy